How to Protect Your Teeth Through Nutrition

 They contained vastly more vitamins and minerals than the American diet of his day, and that Standard American Diet has been in steep decline since the 1930s.

-Traditional diets provided at least FOUR times the water-soluble vitamins, calcium, and other minerals, and at least TEN times the fat-soluble vitamins than people were getting in America at the time.
+Traditional diets provided at least FOUR times the water-soluble vitamins, calcium, and other minerals, and at least TEN times the fat-soluble vitamins that people were getting in America at the time.

 Although different societies were eating different foods (some were eating whale blubber and others butter from grass-fed cows), the constituents of those foods were the same.